CSCI-3398/ps3/README.md

 Add, commit, and push `get_formants.Praat` to your ps3 repository.

-3. (Optional) Try out an audio processing Python library such as [parselmouth](https://parselmouth.readthedocs.io/en/stable/) (which is really a Python wrapper for Praat) or [surfboard](https://surfboard.readthedocs.io/en/latest/) (a standalone audio feature extraction library).
-I've provided two Jupyter notebooks demonstrating a bit of their functionality.
-Note that you'll of course need to install Jupyter and the relevant libraries first, but you might find this useful for the hackathon!
+3. Try out the Python library [parselmouth](https://parselmouth.readthedocs.io/en/stable/), which is more or less a Python wrapper for Praat.
+I've provided a Jupyter notebooks demonstrating a bit of its functionality.
+You might find this useful for the hackathon!

 ---